celestiaorg/docs/nodes/consensus-node.md

 celestia-appd tendermint unsafe-reset-all --home $HOME/.celestia-app
 ```

-### Optional: Configuring an RPC endpoint
+### Optional: Configure an RPC endpoint

-You can configure your full consensus node to be a public RPC endpoint.
+You can configure your consensus node to be a public RPC endpoint.
 This allows it to accept connections from data availability nodes and
 serve requests for the data availability API.